How many pictures will you take during our wedding?

 How will I view and order my photos on-line?

-How many locations can we take pictures at?
+How many locations can we take pictures at during our portrait session?

 As many as time allows for.
 For senior and family sessions there may be an additional mileage charge after 20 miles one way.